 Is this topic for you?

-you lift, reach, or twist.
-In fact, almost everyone has low back pain at
+Low back pain can happen anywhere below the ribs and above the legs.
+It is possible to hurt your back when you lift, reach, or twist.
+In fact, almost everyone has low back pain at one time or another.

 What causes low back pain?

 - Overuse, strain, or injury.